1.3. Deduplication

 table = conn.table("measurements")

-# Disable deduplication (the default) by explicitly setting drop_duplicates to False
+# Disable deduplication (the default) by explicitly setting deduplicate to False, create table if it doesn't exist

-# Full deduplication by setting drop_duplicates to True
+# Full deduplication by setting deduplicate to True

 # Column-wise deduplication by providing a list of columns to use for deduplication.